Recipes

 Easy

-It’s hard to improve upon a classic, but with her rendition of mashed potatoes, Chef Melissa Perello of Frances and Octavia in San Francisco, enriches the side with earthy flavors.
+It’s hard to improve upon a classic, but with her rendition of mashed potatoes, Chef Melissa Perello of Frances and Octavia in San Francisco, enriches the side with earthy flavors in her contribution to our 1st Annual Thanksgiving Menu.
 Chef Perello loves the rich sweetness brought on by roasting vegetables, so she adds in garlic and fennel.
-Instead of roasting them however, she slow-cooks the aromatics in our Enamel Cast Iron Dutch Oven.
+Instead of roasting them however, she slow-cooks the aromatics in our Enameled Cast Iron Dutch Oven.
 It also serves as a large enough pot to mash potatoes in before crisping up in the oven.

 Like twice-baked potatoes, there's no need to smooth the potatoes out as the more rustic the top, the better the golden brown crust will be.
 Like Chef Perello, we agree Yukon Golds are the superior potato for mashing, with their buttery flavor adding to the delicious richness of the dish which is amped up by heavy cream, sour cream, and plenty of butter.